pryv/dev-site/source/guides/data-modelling.md

 *N.B.: The User's beard is for illustrative purposes solely.
 However you can check [here](https://www.lung.org/blog/beards-and-lung-health) what the American Lung Association thinks about the association between beard and allergy.*

 Now that your data model is set, you need to declare the stream structure at each user account creation on Pryv.io.
 Sounds like lots of work.
-Well, luckily, the Creator thought about it: you can do it all in one call by using a [batch call](/reference/#call-batch).
+Well, luckily, we thought about it: you can do it all in one call by using a [batch call](/reference/#call-batch).

 Let's take the previous stream structure :